The Future of Healthcare is Predictive

 Healthcare is moving from hospitals to homes.

-Telemedicine has exploded since COVID and has stayed high.
-In 2021, McKinsey reported that telehealth utilization was 38X higher than pre-pandemic levels.
+Telemedicine exploded due to COVID and usage has stayed high since.
+McKinsey estimated telehealth utilization is at least 30X higher than pre-pandemic levels.

 Google Trends shows this trend has probably continued now 5+ years later.